YOGASPHERE WEEKLY TIMETABLE (scroll down for course dates)

 - These classes are group sessions.
 They are not remedial and you are unlikely to receive special attention.
 Therapeutic sessions are only available one-on-one.

 - If you have not thought about your body for a while, you may find it takes a few weeks for the mind/body connection (somatic awareness) to kick back in.
 You might find it difficult at first to interpret the verbal and visual instructions.
 Be patient and careful, but please do not give up.
 This is a valuable part of the practice that will serve you health-wise.
 Body/mind awareness offers you immense tools for understanding, self-healing and avoiding non-serious ailments.

-- Similarly, if you want to learn and practise things that are not relevant, suitable or safe for the majority of attendees – such as headstands, handstands, backflips and other acrobatics – then either arrange for a private session, go elsewhere or stay at home if you cannot follow the class as it is.
+- Similarly, if you want to learn and practise things that are not relevant, suitable or safe for the majority of attendees – such as headstands, handstands, backflips and other acrobatics – then for safety reasons, either arrange for a private session, go somewhere else or stay at home if you cannot follow the class as it is.

 - Unfortunately, in very rare cases, people may be asked not to return if they: